amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 not support the `"All`" region, but it is expected to do so in the near future.

-Under the `"Structured`" option, Amanzi also automatically defines regions for the coordinat-aligned planes that bound the domain, using the following labels: `"XLOBC`", `"XHIBC`", `"YLOBC`", `"YHIBC`", `"ZLOBC`", `"ZHIBC`"
+Under the `"Structured`" option, Amanzi also automatically defines regions for the coordinate-aligned planes that bound the domain, using the following labels: `"XLOBC`", `"XHIBC`", `"YLOBC`", `"YHIBC`", `"ZLOBC`", `"ZHIBC`"

 User-defined regions are constructed using the following syntax